Medical ethics in the spotlight: Experts highlight the importance of informed consent, quality generic medicines, and innovation at NHWIC-2024 - www.lokmattimes.com

 Dr Rajeev Gautam, Corporate Officer - HORIBA, Ltd., Japan, President - HORIBA India, spoke about the role of innovation and technology in improving the diagnosis and management of various diseases.
 He said, "Everything comes under regulation, but regulation should not stifle innovation.
 We need to leverage the latest technologies, such as artificial intelligence, machine learning, and molecular diagnostics, to enhance the accuracy, speed, and affordability of testing.
 We also need to collaborate with the public and private sectors, as well as the civil society, to ensure the accessibility and availability of these technologies to the masses."

+Concluding the session Sarma added, "The discussion on medical ethics highlights the need for continual adaptation to regulatory changes.
+The NMC Regulations of 2023, despite being in abeyance, highlight the evolving landscape of medical practice in India.
+As stakeholders await clarity, it is imperative to uphold ethical standards and patient-centric care.
+We are optimistic about forthcoming amendments to the NMC Regulations, which are expected to promote transparency and accountability in the healthcare sector."

-The NHWIC-2024 is a platform for health writers and influencers to learn from experts and share their perspectives on various health issues.
-The session on navigating medical ethics was a stimulating and informative one, that highlighted the importance of ethical principles and guidelines in ensuring quality and trust in healthcare.
+The NHWIC-2024 is a platform for health writers and influencers to learn from the experts and share their perspectives on various health issues.

 (ADVERTORIAL DISCLAIMER: The above press release has been provided by Health Presso.will not be responsible in any way for the content of the same)